Total Quality or Performance Appraisal: Choose One

 There are principles at the heart of quality that establish a foundation for the new philosophy and, indirectly, the basis for rejecting performance appraisal.
 These principles are extracted from the teachings of Deming and other originators of total quality:

 Principle 1.
-The customers and their needs shape our organization and its work, not vice versa.
-Principle 2.
-Quality products and services result from quality systems, processes, and methods.
+The customers and their needs shape our organization and its work, not vice versa.- We must know what business we are in and who our customers are.

 Principle 3.
 Quality is the all-consuming focus of the organization.